 and don’t be surprised if your family, friends or guests ask for a second and third helping…

-printable version of sev puri recipe is below:
+sev puri recipe details below:

 - 24 flat crisp puris/papdis